MicrosoftDocs/power-automate-docs/articles/teams/manage-approvals-app.md

 ms.author: hamenon
 ---

-# Manage your approvals from the Approvals app in Teams
+# Manage your approvals from the approvals app in Teams

-The Approvals app in Teams gives you an overview of all the approvals that you have sent or received in your organizations default tenant.
-This include approvals you might have received through chat or channel messages, direct approvals and even approvals that come in through a flow.
+The approvals app in Teams gives you an overview of all the approvals that you have sent or received in your organization's default tenant.
+This includes approvals you might have received through chat or channel messages, direct approvals, and even approvals that come in through a flow.

-From here you can either approve/reject an approval you have received or cancel an approval you have already sent out.
+From here you can either approve or reject an approval you have received, or cancel an approval you have sent out.

-## View Approvals
+## View approvals

-From the main approvals app in Teams you can get a view of all the approvals you have sent or received.
+From the main approvals app in Teams, you can get a view of all the approvals you have sent or received.

 ![Received approvals](../media/native-approvals-in-teams/approval-app-received.png)